 Creating a macro is easier than it seems.
 To do so, you much click right anywhere on the Ribbon.
 Click customize Ribbon.
-In the drop down menu that opens up, select main tabs.
+In the drop-down menu that opens up, select main tabs.
 Check the Developer check box.
 Click OK.
 You can now find the Developer Tab next to your last tab on the Ribbon.
-Now click on Developer tab – Insert.
+Now click on the Developer tab – Insert.
 In the ActiveX Control, click on the Command Button.
 Drag this button to your active cell.

 This is all you have to do, most of the time:

 - Define what cells should be selected, using the RANGE function;

 - Use a variable (i) instead of row number;

 - Add a loop.

 It may not seem very simple, but rest assured that it is not rocket science either.
 You need not be a programmer to know Excel macros.
 Search the internet, and you will find it.
 Suppose you want your excel dashboard to display a particular set of content when a certain user accesses it; you can use a set of particular macros for the same.

 If you are still using Excel 2003 or 2007, their default charts are not very attractive, so I suggest you avoid them like the plague but make sure to use acceptable formats.
 Excel 2010 and 2013 are a lot better, but they still need some work.
 Keep this in mind, a chart is used to discover actionable patterns in the data, and you should do your best to bring out most of it.
 This also means that you should remove all the jazzy, glittery stuff which adds no value to your excel dashboard.
 Instead, you can create a hierarchy of focus and contextual data that is relevant and create a form of basic interaction, if not much.